wch/extrafont/README.md

 If a font is embedded, it will say "Embedded subset"; otherwise it will say "Not embedded".

+# Font packages

+Packages containing fonts can also be used.
+See the [fontcm](https://github.com/wch/fontcm) package containing Computer Modern fonts for an example.

 *****

 # Installation notes